adtzlr/felupe-paper/paper/paper.md

 ```

 # Examples
-The documentation of FElupe contains many interactive tutorials and examples.
+The documentation of FElupe contains interactive tutorials and examples for simulating the deformation of solid bodies.
 Resulting deformed solid bodies of selected examples are shown in \autoref{fig:examples}.
-Several scientific publications use computational results of FElupe, e.g. [@dutzler2021], [@torggler2023].
+Computational results of FElupe are used in several scientific publications, e.g. [@dutzler2021], [@torggler2023].

 ![Equivalent stress distribution of a plate with a hole (top left).
 Shear-loaded hyperelastic block (top middle).
 Endurable cycles obtained by local stresses (top right).
 Multiaxially loaded rubber bushing (bottom left).
 Rotating rubber wheel on a frictionless contact (bottom middle).
 A hyperelastic solid with frictionless rigid contacts (bottom right).\label{fig:examples}](examples.png)